SourDeveloper/SourDeveloper/README.md

-<h1 align="center">Hello there, I'm Sour!</h1>
+<h1 align="center">Hello there!</h1>

 <h2>I am a developer primarily in JavaScript, Python, HTMl, and CSS.</h1>

 I use the Discord API a lot, and enjoy working with APIs in general.
 I have used I don't normally post public repositories, so that is the reason for having so few, but I am trying to get better at posting more public projects.

-If you would like to collaborate on something, feel free to DM me on Discord, @Sour#3908.
+If you would like to collaborate on something, feel free to DM me on Twitter.

 *My website (sourdev.com) is currently out of date, if you have decided to visit it recently.
 I am currently working to update it and make it loom a lot nicer!*